 - Connect your phone to the PC.

 - Then you need to open the terminal and type the below command.

 adb reboot bootloader

-- And hit enter and this will ask you for permission in your phone then just allow the permission.
+- Hit enter and this will ask you for permission on your phone then just allow the permission.

-- And it should boot your phone into bootloader mode.
+- Now it should boot your phone into bootloader mode.

 However, if you are using the button combination then you need to do is you need to press the Power button + Volume Up button or Power button + Volume Down button whichever works for your phone.

-If you have any problem then please ask me in the comment section down below.
+If you have any problems then please ask me in the comment section down below.